dolmades/dolmades-cli/README.md

   <img src="shots/firstuse_1.png?raw=true" alt="screen shot 1"/>
 </p>

 The game will be started.
-You should be hearing sound unless wine detects the wrong alsa device is which still may happen on some hardware.
+You should be hearing sound unless wine detects the wrong alsa device which still may happen on some hardware.

 <p align="center">
   <img src="shots/firstuse_2.png?raw=true" alt="screen shot 2"/>